-EU and UK sanction Russians over deportations of Ukrainian children
+EU, UK sanction Russians over deportations of Ukrainian children

 The European Union and United Kingdom have imposed sanctions on Russian institutions and officials accused of systematically deporting and indoctrinating Ukrainian children.

-The EU announced measures against 23 state institutions and individuals on Monday.
-Britain simultaneously unveiled a broader package targeting 85 people and entities, roughly a third of them linked to what was described as Russia’s campaign to forcibly deport and militarise Ukrainian children.
+The EU announced measures against 23 state institutions and people on Monday.
+The UK simultaneously unveiled a broader package targeting 85 people and entities, roughly a third of them linked to what was described as Russia’s campaign to forcibly deport and militarise Ukrainian children.

 Recommended Storieslist of 3 items